Understanding The Parks Canada Lake Louise Shuttle (2025)

 Lake Louise Tours

-If you don’t want to deal with the headache of parking or dealing with the shuttles there are a few tours that operate at Lake Louise.
+If you don’t want to deal with the headache of parking or the shuttles, there are a few tours at Lake Louise.
 Many of these also include Moraine Lake, which is great if you are dying to see both lakes (which you likely are!)

 - Lake Louise, Moraine Lake, Icefields Parkway Tour